wienering/thephotoboothguy/README.md

-# The Photo Booth Guy - Modern Website
+# The Photobooth Guy - Modern Website

-A modern, responsive website for The Photo Booth Guy, built with Next.js 14, TypeScript, Tailwind CSS, and GSAP animations.
+A modern, responsive website for The Photobooth Guy, built with Next.js 14, TypeScript, Tailwind CSS, and GSAP animations.

 ## Features